ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/integrate-your-analytics-tools.md

   - stories
 ---

 ## Overview

-If you operate a software-as-a-service tool for publishers to better understand their traffic and visitors, you may want to integrate your service into `amp-analytics`.
+If you operate a software-as-a-service tool for publishers to better understand their traffic and visitors, you may want to integrate your service into [`amp-analytics`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-analytics.md', locale=doc.locale).url.path}}).
 This will enable your customers to view traffic patterns for their AMP HTML pages.

 ## Before you begin